SnowShock35/jei-integration/README.md

 - **Burn Time** - Displays the number of ticks (20 ticks = 1 second) any burnable item in game will burn for.
 - **Durability** - Displays the durability of an item where applicable (e.g. tools, weapons, armour, etc).
 The tooltip shows both total durability and remaining durability.
-- **Registry Name** - Displays the block/item's internal ID, registry name or namespace name (e.g. minecraft:apple).
-While already available in the game (using `F3+h`), JEI Integration gives players more options as to how it appears in the tooltip.
 - **Max Stack Size** - Displays the maximum stack size of an item - usually 64 but in some cases, like ender pearls, it's 16.
-- **Metadata** - Displays an block/item's metadata e.g. orange wool has metadata 1.
+- **Metadata\*** - Displays an block/item's metadata e.g. orange wool has metadata 1.
 - **NBT Data** - Displays all NBT data stored on a block/item e.g. enchantments.
-- **Ore Dictionary Entries** - Displays all ore dictionary entries for a given block/item e.g. logWood
+- **Ore Dictionary Entries\*** - Displays all ore dictionary entries for a given block/item e.g. logWood
+- **Registry Name** - Displays the block/item's internal ID, registry name or namespace name (e.g. minecraft:apple).
+While already available in the game (using `f3+h`), JEI Integration gives players more options as to how it appears in the tooltip.
 - **Translation Key** - Displays the translation key for a given block/item.
-E.g. tile.stone.stone (Useful for mod translators)
+E.g. block.minecraft.stone (Useful for mod translators)

+\* The features marked are only available in Minecraft 1.12 and below.

 ### Configuration